 By installing a water dispenser in your office, you gain access to clean water directly in your bottle, cup, or glass, simply by the press of a button.
 Providing your employees or customers with fresh water can reduce the use of plastic bottles in your office, and ultimately make your company a bit more sustainable.

 Water dispensers are more than just simple products to provide clean, cold, or hot water.
 They are a point of encounter for employees where they can take a break and talk about something different from work.
 This gathering ability has its own name: ‘the water cooler effect’.
 Despite sounding counterintuitive, mini-breaks can improve the productivity of your employees.

 It is important to find out your business needs in order to select the water dispenser that best suits your company.

-Instead, the vessel for the bottom loaded type is positioned in the lower part.
-Bottom loaded water dispensers are easier to reload compared to the top mounted.
-Yet, the top mounted dispenser is generally less expensive.
-These types of water dispensers are between the best solutions for small businesses.
+Instead, the vessel for the bottom-loaded type is positioned in the lower part.
+Bottom-loaded water dispensers are easier to reload compared to the top-mounted.
+Yet, the top-mounted dispenser is generally less expensive.
+These types of water dispensers are among the best solutions for small businesses.

 This is a type of POU water dispenser that is connected directly to the water supply and electricity.
 This water dispenser is mostly used in schools, hospitals, and big businesses.